“There is more Wit in a Fiery Dragon than in all the plays in Europe”

 Welcome to the website of the Fiery Dragon Company!

-The Fiery Dragon Company is a group of five musicians (piano, flute, concertina, violin and oboe) who came together in January 2018 to perform the music of the group’s leader Anne Gregson.
-Listen to lyrical, melodic music which fits in the unusual space between folk and classical from a group of talented and committed musicians.
+The Fiery Dragon Company is a small group of musicians playing such instruments as piano, flute, concertina, violin and oboe.
+They came together in January 2018 to perform the music of the group’s leader Anne Gregson.
+Listen to lyrical, melodic music from a group of talented and committed musicians which fits in the uncommon space between folk and classical.

 Our inaugural performance was on May 18th 2018 in St John the Evangelist church, Bath.
 The concert was remarkable because it incorporated the sound of the church’s bells being played live into the overall sound of the ensemble.
 To our knowledge this is unique to the Fiery Dragon Company and you can read more about how this was achieved on the Bells tab.

-The video above was recorded during a concert as part of Bath Folk Festival.
-The tracks below were recorded live at the concert at St John’s.
+There are a number of videos you can see on the Video tab, but we have included the video above on the front page to give you a flavour of our music.
+It was recorded during a concert at Iford Manor in Wiltshire, August 2019.
+The audio recordings below were recorded live at the concert at St John’s.
 The first, Perfect View, is for the ensemble alone while the second, Minimal Chimes is for church bells and the ensemble.
-The bells were played by Martin Pearson and both pieces were composed by Anne Gregson.
+The bells were played by Martin Pearson and both pieces were, of course, composed by Anne Gregson.

 - Helen Bousfield flute and concertina